Ibrashoukry/tp/docs/UserGuide.md

 **Notes**

 - `DURATION` must be a positive integer.
-- *Coming soon:* view a summary of weekly workout durations.
+- Each workout is timestamped automatically.

 ---